julius-boettger/dotfiles/README.md

 - `devices/desktop/default.nix` contains some device-specific configuration like mounting a partition.
 You may pick and choose what seems useful to you, or just delete it.
 - Of course you may also want to look at and change every other file ;)

-Then rebuild your system with `sudo nixos-rebuild switch --flake /etc/dotfiles/nix#desktop`.
+Then rebuild your system with `sudo nixos-rebuild switch --flake /etc/dotfiles#desktop --impure`.
 After you've done this once, `flake-rebuild` should be available as a shorthand that serves the same purpose.

 Next: `reboot` for good measure.